Autoimmune Diseases, Biomimicry and Type 1 Diabetes

 The condition could be lung cancer with the associated circumstance of smoking.

-SIR for lung cancer is approximately 15.
+SIR for lung cancer is approximately 15 whne comparing a smoking cohort to a non-smoking cohort.

 Alpha-gal